rgommezz/react-native-offline/README.md

 ```

 #### `createNetworkMiddleware()`
-Function that returns a redux middleware which listens to specific actions targetting API calls in online/offline mode.
+Function that returns a Redux middleware which listens to specific actions targetting API calls in online/offline mode.

 ```js
 createNetworkMiddleware(config: Config): ReduxMiddleware